Biden picks Cuban-American lawyer Mayorkas as U.S. homeland security chief

 “We were tied up in knots for 60 days and Ali somehow got it together,” Legomsky said.

+The cases involved prominent Democrats including Anthony Rodham, the brother of 2016 Democratic presidential nominee Hillary Clinton, former Virginia Governor Terry McAuliffe and former Democratic Senate Majority Leader Harry Reid.

+A Biden transition spokesman noted that the inspector general did not find any legal wrongdoing with Mayorkas’ actions and determined the decisions were “legitimately within his purview.”

-Reporting by Ted Hesson in Washington; Editing by Ross Colvin and Will Dunham
+Reporting by Ted Hesson in Washington; Editing by Ross Colvin, Will Dunham and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.